Back to Guides

 Insulin regulation — These medications improve insulin sensitivity and help regulate blood sugar, making them effective for both weight loss and metabolic health.

-Tirzepatide (Mounjaro/Zepbound) adds a second mechanism — GIP receptor agonism — and in trials has shown even greater weight loss than semaglutide alone, with some patients losing 20–25% of body weight.
+Tirzepatide adds a second mechanism — GIP receptor agonism — and in trials has shown even greater weight loss than semaglutide alone, with some patients losing 20–25% of body weight.

 Who Is a Good Candidate?